 Corporate culture creates an attitude alliance.
 We can describe it as the attitude of the company.
 It is what the customer feels as he/she interacts with an organisation.
 Culture shapes the service attitude, defines how far employees are willing to go to assist customers and situates the value of customers to the members of an organisation.

-One way to put in place a customer centric culture is through active involvement of leadership in building great internal customer experiences.
-Creating an environment where employees feel happy to work, feel supported by management and feel as active stakeholders whose contributions are recognised and whose actions are responsible for the success of the organisation.
+One way to put in place a customer-centric culture is through the active involvement of leadership in building great internal customer experiences.
+Creating an environment where employees feel happy to work, feel supported by management and feel like active stakeholders whose contributions are recognised and whose actions are responsible for the success of the organisation.

 6. Decentralisation of the customer service function, with customer service becoming an integral part of every employee’s job description.

 The customer service department and function like we have known will no longer exist.
 We project a decentralisation of the customer service function within the organisation in 2021.